Can CBD Treat IBS Symptoms?

-Even though solid research on industrial hemp-derived cannabinoids is still lacking, there are several recognized ways that cannabis can improve the quality of life of patients with IBS.
+Even though solid research on hemp-derived cannabinoids is still being compiled, there are several recognized ways that cannabis can improve the quality of life of patients with IBS.

 Tetrahydrocannabinol (THC) has potent anti-inflammatory properties.
 Studies have shown that it even helps some patients achieve remission.
-Additionally, it reduces abdominal pain, diarrhea symptoms, and nausea—all associated with inflammatory bowel disease.
+Additionally, it reduces abdominal pain, diarrhea symptoms, and nausea—all associated with IBD.

 Cannabinol (CBN) also plays a role.
 Research has shown that this lesser-known cannabinoid provides numerous therapeutic benefits.
-Cannabinol is a product of degradation.
+CBN is a product of degradation.
 Exposure of THC to heat and oxygen causes it to degrade to CBN which has a mild psychoactive effect.
-Evidence has shown that the pain-relieving and anti-inflammatory effect of cannabinol gives it an edge over IBS.
-Studies have shown that cannabinol reduces sensitivity to pain by causing the release of calcitonin gene-related peptide from sensory nerves.
+Evidence has shown that the pain-relieving and anti-inflammatory effect of cannabinol give it an edge over IBS.
+Studies have shown that CBN reduces sensitivity to pain by causing the release of calcitonin gene-related peptide from sensory nerves.
 Surprisingly, this relief response occurs without its interaction with either of the receptors of the endocannabinoid system (CB1 and CB2).
-The implication here is that CBN may be more effective at pain relief when used with CBD, which inhibits pain through the activation of both receptors of the endocannabinoid system.
+The implication here is that CBN may be more effective at pain relief when used with CBD, which inhibits pain through the activation of both receptors of the ECS.
 CBN also has anti-inflammatory properties that help it fight IBS and Crohn’s disease.